bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 These steps will schedule an update of your root.hints at 4 AM every 1st of February and July, and restart the Unbound service to apply the changes.

+To make sure your device(s) is(are) using your Unbound instance, resolve the address "whoami.akamai.net".
+You should get your IP if the Unbound instance is local, or your VPS IP if in the cloud.
+If not, your device is not using your Unbound resolver but some other DNS provider.
+Check your network/device for DNS leaks.

 Optional step: Paired with pi-hole or AdGuardHome, you can add an extra layer between you and the resolver, filtering nefarious domains.